JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 @quickactivate :AlbedoProperties
 ```
 which takes advantage of [`@quickactivate`](@ref)'s feature to essentially combine the commands `@quickactivate "AlbedoProperties"` and `using AlbedoProperties` into one.

-If you intend to share your project with a non-DrWatson user, you should consider the verbose syntax instead, as the above syntax is not really clear for someone that doesn't know what `@quickactivate` does.

 ## `savename` and tagging
 The combination of using [`savename`](@ref) and [`tagsave`](@ref) makes it easy and fast to save output in a way that is consistent, robust and reproducible.
 Here is an example from a project: